MP Estate Planning UK

 Using and proving registration

-Banks and other relevant persons often ask for proof when you open accounts or change services.
-You can download an “evidence of registration” PDF from your account.
+Banks, building societies and other regulated persons increasingly ask for proof of TRS registration when you open trust bank accounts, change signatories or set up investment accounts.
+This is part of their own anti‑money‑laundering obligations.
+You can download an “evidence of registration” PDF directly from your TRS account.

-• Keep the UTR or unique reference with the deed and contact details.
+• Keep the UTR or URN together with the trust deed and the lead trustee’s contact details in a single secure file.

-• Provide the PDF to banks, advisers or financial institutions when asked.
+• Provide the evidence of registration PDF to banks, solicitors or financial advisers whenever they request it.

-• Store a clean copy securely so future trustees can access the information fast.
+• Store a clean copy of all references securely so that replacement or successor trustees can access the information quickly if needed.

 SituationWhat you receiveTypical timing

-Taxable arrangementUnique Taxpayer Reference (UTR)Posted to lead trustee within 15 working days
+Taxable trust arrangementUnique Taxpayer Reference (UTR)Posted to lead trustee within 15 working days

-Non-taxable arrangementUnique reference number (URN) in your accountAvailable immediately after logging back in
+Non-taxable trust arrangementUnique Reference Number (URN) viewable in your TRS accountAvailable immediately after logging back in

 Claiming, maintaining and updating your trust registration

-Claiming the record links the lead trustee to the trust so the account can be managed securely.
+Claiming the registration record links the lead trustee to the trust so the TRS account can be managed securely going forward.

 How the lead trustee claims a registered trust

-The lead trustee must claim the entry using their Government Gateway login and the unique reference (URN or UTR) sent by post.
+The lead trustee must claim the TRS entry using their Organisation Government Gateway login and the unique reference (URN or UTR) received after registration.

 Keep that reference safe.
-It is how the government contacts the lead trustee and verifies ownership.
+It is how HMRC contacts the lead trustee and how the system verifies who has authority to view and update the registration.

 Security checks and practical issues

-Expect simple identity checks.
-The system may ask for personal details and another person’s connection to the arrangement.
+Expect straightforward identity verification questions.
+The system may ask for personal details of the lead trustee and information about another person connected to the trust arrangement.

-Three incorrect security answers can lock the account for about 30 minutes.
-If that happens, wait and try again or use the recovery options.
+Three incorrect security answers can lock the account for approximately 30 minutes.
+If that happens, simply wait and try again — or use the recovery options you set up during initial registration.
+This is a security feature, not a permanent block.

 Keeping details current (the 90‑day rule)